All Collections

 Part Two

 This volume is the second of two devoted to the ceramics in the Collection.
-Here, nearly 400 works produced after the Mongol conquests are presented, dating from the 13th to the 19th centuries and originating in lands both inside and beyond the Islamic world.
-The volume is a two-part set.
-The first part starts with the Ilkhanid pottery, which is extensive; it is particularly strong in blue-glazed lajvardina and lustre tilework, although virtually all types are represented (only a sample of the tilework is included, for most will appear in vol. XXIV, Monuments and Memorials).
-Judicious collecting has also created an important research resource for understanding the transition from Ilkhanid to Timurid styles.
-The pottery from Timurid Iran and Central Asia of the 15th century is noteworthy both because it is barely represented in other collections and because it enables links between Chinese and Islamic wares to be explored.
-The first part also includes a small but important group of vessels and sherds from Mamluk Egypt and Syria.
+Here, nearly 400 works produced after the Mongol conquests are presented, dating from the 13th to the 18th centuries and originating in lands both inside and beyond the Islamic world.
+With such a range of material this volume is divided in two parts.
+The first part covers pottery from the Ilkhanid period, and an exceptionally rich array of wares from Timurid Iran and Central Asia of the 15th century, pottery barely represented in other collections.
+It also includes a small but important group of ceramics from Mamluk Egypt and Syria.

 About the author(s)